Research output per year

 Research activity per year

-Dr Francia is a chemical engineer from Universidad de Salamanca, 2006, Spain, with several other postgraduates in environmental engineering and international cooperation.
+Dr Francia is a chemical engineer from Universidad de Salamanca, 2006, Spain, with several other postgraduate degrees in environmental engineering and international cooperation.
 He has a professional background in fast-moving consumer goods FMCGs, water and energy sectors.
-After graduation he worked as an engineer in desalinization for a water and energy multinational in Spain, Acciona and joined Procter & Gamble, P&G, as R&D Manager responsible of agglomeration processes.
-In 2009, he moved into academia undertaking a professional doctorate EngD working with P&G and the University of Birmingham, and during 2009/2014, developed a new experimental and modelling platform to study spray drying in a counter-current swirling towers, including (i) characterization of large vortex flows, (ii) study of particle/droplet agglomeration, drying and deposition/removal processes, and (iii) scale-up from pilot to full-scale manufacturing sites.
-In 2012/14, Victor joined the Thermofluids division at the school of Mechanical Engineering in Imperial College London to work on a CFD modelling platform to simulate large P&G dryers, and after his doctoral studies, he worked as a consultant for ExxonMobil in the optimization of dynamic fouling in heat exchangers on a start-up company Hexxcell based at Imperial College London, 2015.
-Later he joined University College London, UCL, as a postdoctoral researcher working on process intensification and during 2016/18 he worked with the head of chemical engineering, Prof Marc-Olivier Coppens, using oscillatory gas flow to structure bubbling gas-solid fluidised beds, and create a new type of operation: dynamically structured fluidization.
+Before joining an academic career, he worked as an engineer in desalinization in Spain, Acciona, and as R&D manager for Procter & Gamble, P&G, UK.
+In 2009, he started his doctoral studies working with P&G and the University of Birmingham in new research platform describing spray drying in swirling towers, including (characterization of large vortex flows, study of particle/droplet agglomeration, drying and deposition, and scale-up.
+In 2012/14, Victor joined the Thermofluids division at Mechanical Engineering in Imperial College London to develop multiphase models of full-scale dryers.
+After his doctoral studies, he worked as consultant for ExxonMobil optimizing the fouling dynamics of heat exchangers at an Imperial spin-off company, Hexxcell Ltd, and later joined University College London, UCL, working on process intensification with Prof Marc-Olivier Coppens to create and commercialise a new type of operation, dynamically structured fluidized beds.

-In 2019, Victor joined us at the Institute of Mechanical, Process and Energy Engineering IMPEE, to start up his research group, 2MPI - Multi-Scale Multi-Phase Process Intensification, focused in the development of new, more robust, flexible technological solutions for gas-solid and particle processing operations in the energy and manuafcturing industries.
+In 2019, Victor joined us at the Institute of Mechanical, Process and Energy Engineering IMPEE, to start up his research group, xFlow - Complex Flow technologies wth the goal of delivering efficient, robust and flexible technical solutions to emerging processes in the energy and manufacturing industries.

 Particle flow; Process intensification; Vortex flow; Spray drying; Fluidization; Granular rheology; Agglomeration; Fouling; Responsive technology;